Ebenezer Ward: History

-In 1860 Ward holidayed in Adelaide in company with G. V. Brooke, the famous tragedian, and on returning to Melbourne joined The Age.
-The following year he was offered and accepted the leadership of the Hansard staff of The Advertiser in Adelaide (the incumbent, R. S. Smythe, was leaving to become a theatrical entrepreneur and recommended Ward as his successor), commencing in June 1861.
+In 1860, Ward holidayed in Adelaide with G. V. Brooke, the famous tragedian, and on returning to Melbourne, he joined The Age.
+The following year, he was offered and accepted the leadership of the Hansard staff of The Advertiser in Adelaide (the incumbent, R. S. Smythe, was leaving to become a theatrical entrepreneur and recommended Ward as his successor), commencing in June 1861.
 His first task was to report the budget speech of the Hon.
-Thomas Reynolds.
-His reputation as a stenographer was secured.
+Thomas Reynolds, hence, reputation as a stenographer was secured.

-While with The Advertiser he visited and described the orchards and vineyards of South Australia.
+While with The Advertiser, he visited and described the orchards and vineyards of South Australia.
 His articles were reprinted in pamphlet form, and 2000 copies were purchased by the Government for free distribution at the Great Exhibition in London in 1862.
 He returned to Victoria the next year to write a series of articles for The Age.

-Two years later Ward joined Frederick Sinnett's Telegraph as associate editor.
+Two years later, Ward joined Frederick Sinnett's Telegraph as associate editor.

 In 1864, following passage of the Northern Territory Settlers Act, he was appointed by the South Australian Government as clerk-in-charge, accountant and postmaster of Boyle Travers Finniss's expedition to colonise the Northern Territory.
 While the expedition was being organised he visited Melbourne and rejoined the Age staff, contributing special articles on the vineyards of Victoria.
 Finniss's party sailed in April 1864, but broke up in a flurry of jealousies, vindictiveness and personal recriminations and Ward was one of those who returned to Adelaide in January 1865 after being dismissed by Finniss for insubordination.
 Finniss promoted his 18-year-old son Frederick to take over much of Ward's responsibilities.

 Ward rejoined the Telegraph as editor, but was soon given the ultimatum of either discontinuing his Hansard work or leaving the Telegraph.
 He chose the latter, and continued with Hansard until 1868.

-In 1865 he established the Southern Argus in Port Elliot, soon to move to Strathalbyn.
-Six months later he rejoined the Telegraph and took up his old position as Government shorthand writer.
+In 1865, he established the Southern Argus in Port Elliot, soon to move to Strathalbyn.
+Six months later, he rejoined the Telegraph and took up his old position as a Government shorthand writer.

-He founded several more newspapers during the next ten years: the City and Country, the Northern Argus in Clare and he once had a paper at Gumeracha.
+He founded several more newspapers during the next ten years, some of them being: the City and Country, the Northern Argus in Clare and he once had a paper at Gumeracha.
 He also owned The Farmers' Messenger, which according to reports either failed to attract a readership or was very popular with farmers.